-Cellular patterning and dislocation bundling as structures of dislocation dynamics in as-grown crystals and epitaxial layers are reviewed.
-Selected examples of multicrystalline (mc) silicon, III-V and II-VI compounds are presented.
-The origins of often overlaid dislocation networks varying by the cell scale and cell wall design are reported.
-The introduction in selected phenomenological fundamentals shows that dynamical polygonization basing on dislocation glide cannot be the only possible formation process.
-Even at high temperatures the point defect assisted climb plays a decisional role in the dislocation dynamics.
-Dissipative structuring via non-equilibrium thermodynamics is considered.
-Reduction of thermo-mechanical stress and control of stoichiometry are practical counter measures.
-Special attention is paid to the dislocation banding and their pile-up at grain boundaries leading to dislocation bunching.
+The most complicate structures of dislocation dynamics in as-grown crystals are reviewed from practical point of view - cellular patterning and cluster bundling.
+The formation mechanisms of often overlayed dislocation networks varying by the cell scale and cell wall formation are reported.
+The introduction in selected fundamentals shows that dynamical polygonization basing on dislocation glide cannot be the only possible formation process.
+Even at high temperatures the climb via point defect diffusivity plays a decisional role in the dislocation dynamics even for spatial cell formation.
+The important role of dissipative structuring via non-equilibrium thermodynamics is considered.
+Reduction of thermo-mechanical stress and control of stoichiometry are proper practical counter measures.
+Special attention is paid to the dislocation bending at concave interfaces regions and their pile-up at grain boundaries leading in both cases to dislocation bunching.
 On the other hand at heteroepitaxial processes the controlled banding of dislocations is used to grow out them laterally.
-Further, second phase inclusions are responsible for dislocation accumulations.
+Further, second phase inclusions are responsible for dislocation accumulations around them.
 Their incorporation must be avoided by good mixing of the fluid phase and composition control.
-The required bridge intensification between crystal growers and metal physicists as well as the need of in situ experiments and advanced numeric modeling is underlined.
+Selected experimental evidences of multicrystalline silicon and semiconductor compound growth are reported.
+The required bridge intensification between crystal growers and metal physicists as well as the need of in situ experiments and enhanced use of advanced numeric modeling is underlined.